-- We cover prescribed drugs and medications, as described in the chart beginning on page 71. - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are medically necessary. - Your prescribers must obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
-Prior approval authorization must be renewed periodically. - There is no pharmacy deductible. - Federal law prevents the pharmacy from accepting unused medications. - Be sure to read Section 4, Your Cost for Covered Services, for valuable information about how costsharing works.
+- We cover prescribed drugs and medications, as described in the chart beginning on page 60. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - We have no calendar year pharmacy deductible. - Your prescribers must obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
+Prior approval/authorizations must be renewed periodically. - Federal law prevents the pharmacy from accepting unused medications - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.